Snyder Academic Center

 FAQ

-At Indiana Tech, we offer undergraduate and graduate certificates, and degrees at the associate, bachelor’s, master’s and doctoral levels.
+Indiana Tech is a comprehensive, four-year university that was founded in 1930.
+With a main campus located in Fort Wayne, Indiana, this private institution educates students well beyond its home base with nine regional service centers and online programs that meet the needs of students worldwide.
+Indiana Tech specializes in career-oriented programming in a wide variety of disciplines that include business, engineering, computer sciences, criminal justice, cybersecurity, marketing, health sciences, communication and helping professions.
+We offer undergraduate and graduate certificates, and degrees at the associate, bachelor’s, master’s and doctoral levels.
 Our mission is to prepare students for active participation, career advancement, and leadership in the global 21st century society, and motivate them toward lives of significance and worth.

-We offer relationship-based programs taught by professors with real-world experience.
-Our average class size is 15, and we provide hands-on coursework and experiences that will prepare you for the real-life expectations you will encounter in the workforce.
+Our purpose is to prepare career-ready graduates—well-equipped with a versatile set of skills that will allow them to enter the workforce with confidence.
+We offer relationship-based programs taught by professors who bring years of real-world experience into the learning environment.
+Our average class size is 15, which means you will be seen, heard and understood.
+Our coursework is hands-on, and we stress the importance of internships and outside-the-classroom learning experiences that will prepare you for the real-life expectations you will encounter in the workforce.

-Indiana Tech’s most highly-attended programs include criminal justice, business administration, cybersecurity and psychology.
+Indiana Tech specializes in career-oriented programming in a wide variety of disciplines that include business, engineering, computer sciences, criminal justice, cybersecurity, marketing, health sciences, communication and helping professions.
 Our majors are separated into three colleges: the College of Business, the College of Arts and Sciences and the Talwar College of Engineering and Computer Sciences.

 All our programs are accredited by the Higher Learning Commission.